cuisine-wp/docs/content/core/fetching-data.md

 ```

-In this example we'll get all records in the `product_meta` table that belong to our `$product_id` variable.
+In this example we'll get all records in the <ins>product_meta</ins> table that belong to our <ins>$product_id</ins> variable.
 The results will be a [Cuisine Collection](/core/utilities/collections), which you can easily convert to an array, a json string or whatever you fancy.

 ### Adding multiple clauses.
 You may have noticed that the where method takes an array as it's parameter.
 In this array we can of course put multiple clauses.
 Like so: